Symposium 2018: Hope in Suffering

 This year’s annual Symposium day, hosted by the Center for Faith and Inquiry (CFI), focused on the theme of “Hope in Suffering.”
 CFI’s goal was to offer an opportunity for the Gordon community to creatively and intellectually embrace the hope claimed in Christ’s sacrifice despite brokenness.

-Offering a visual representation of the theme, several pieces of art were displayed in Barrington.
+Offering a visual representation of the theme, several pieces of art were displayed in Barrington Center for the Arts.
 The exhibit “Bezalel: Scenography in the Shadow of Eden” offered a chance to experience scenic design and see the world from another perspective.
 The piece Life Between Pollution sought to raise awareness about injustices toward Native Americans, while Onward Reflections shed light on the struggles and worries of graduating seniors.

 The La Vida staff held their annual Restore Creation walk through the Gordon woods, where the Symposium theme was represented through the life spans of plants and animals along the way.
 La Vida’s objective was for students to not only gain a better understanding of the environment around them, but to also recognize the hope and beauty in life cycles.